ta3ag/lbd/_sources/globalvar.txt

     ...

-Remind in pic mode, Cpu0 use ".cpload" and "ld $2, %got(gI)($gp)" to access global variable.
-It take 5 instructions in Cpu0 and 4 instructions in Mips.
+Remind in pic mode, Cpu0 use ".cpload" and "ld $2, %got(gI)($gp)" to access global variable as Mips.
+It take 4 instructions in both Cpu0 and Mips.
 The cost came from we didn't assume the register $gp is always assigned to address .sdata and fixed there.
 Even we reserve $gp in this function, the $gp register can be changed at other functions.
 In last sub-section, the $gp is